kerrie-jones/hike-ireland/README.md

 - Make the top hikes section have clickable links to each hike with more inforamtion and images of each individual hike

 # Testing
-- I have tested tested the website on various different screen sizes in dev tools.
+- I have tested the website on various different screen sizes in dev tools device toolbar.
+- I have tested the website on chrome safari and firefox.
+- I confirm that the form requires entries to be submitted and the email field requires an email entry.
 - Lighthouse showed I had poor performance due to image size so I resized images with Mac Preview which improved performance\
 index.html\
 <img src="assets/images/index_lighthouse_final_mobile.png" width="400px">